BatyaGG/Trained-by-Demonstration-NAO-Robot-Controlled-via-a-BCI-system-for-Telepresence/README.md

 # Contribution

-I appreciate any contribution attempts to contribute to this work.
+I appreciate any attempts to contribute to this work.
 If you have any ideas contact me to: b.saduanov@gmail.com